Aflac Insurance Review & Complaints: Accident, Life & Illness Insurance

-Today the insurer writes a range of supplemental health insurance and life insurance policies and still does the vast majority of their business through payroll deduction policies.
+Today the insurer writes a range of supplemental health and life policies and still does the vast majority of their business through payroll deduction policies.
 Products are offered through employers as group plans as well as individually.

 In 2017, Aflac ranked number 126 on the Fortune 500.
 The also ranked number 91 on the Fortune list of Best Companies and made the list of the world’s most admired companies.

 The company’s global headquarters remains in Columbus, Georgia.
 Policies are sold through agents, and Aflac insurance quotes can be obtained by phone or via a quote request form on the company website.

 Your one-stop online insurance guide.
 Get free quotes now!